June 12, 2020 (Updated November 2, 2021)

 The policy will be reviewed after three years and a report presented to the Library Council.

 How to Deposit

-Submit the finalized text of scholarly outputs in a timely manner via the Ryerson Digital Repository Submit to the Digital Repository button.
+Submit the finalized text of scholarly outputs in a timely manner to RShare as outlined in the Deposit Research to RShare instructions.
 The Library will review and manage any version requirements, attribution requirements and embargo periods required by your publisher.

-To deposit data sets in Ryerson University Dataverse, please contact the Research Data Librarian Emily Maemura email@example.com.
+To deposit data sets in Toronto Metropolitan University Dataverse, please contact the Research Data Librarian Nora Mulvaney email@example.com.
 Please take into account privacy and research ethics concerns when depositing to cloud-based data repositories.

 Publications that can be freely read on the Internet.
 Readers can download, copy, and distribute an Open Access publication for non-commercial research and teaching purposes, as long as attribution is given to the authors.
 Sometimes this material is published under a Creative Commons licence, but not always.